Skip main navigation

 Purpose

 To outline the role of DVR staff throughout the DVR case process when working with consumers who receive Social Security benefits and may be eligible for Ticket to Work (TTW) or Partnership Plus services before DVR case closure.
 The goal of consumer participation in TTW is to help the consumer find and maintain a job above Substantial Gainful Activity (SGA), thus working off benefits.
-In 2019, SGA was calculated at $1,220 per month.
+SGA amounts by Year.

 These steps will assist consumers in making informed choices about working off benefits (using their Ticket) and how they would like to use their Ticket upon DVR case closure.